micmejia/bible-dump/NKJV/Revelation/Rev 11.md

 ###### 1
-Then I was given a reed like a measuring rod. [^a]And the angel stood, saying, "Rise and measure the temple of God, the altar, and those who worship there.
+Then I was given a reed like a measuring rod.
+And the angel stood, saying, "Rise and measure the temple of God, the altar, and those who worship there.

 ###### 2
 But leave out the court which is outside the temple, and do not measure it, for it has been given to the Gentiles.
 And they will tread the holy city underfoot _for_ forty-two months.